scrapy/scrapy/docs/topics/components.rst

 API reference
 =============

-The following functions can be used to create an instance of a component class:
+The following function can be used to create an instance of a component class:

 .. autofunction:: scrapy.utils.misc.build_from_crawler

-.. autofunction:: scrapy.utils.misc.build_from_settings

 The following function can also be useful when implementing a component, to report the import path of the component class, e.g. when reporting problems: